Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Nontrivial action on discriminant, rank < 12

-In both cases, the coinvariant lattice $(\OG)_{-}$ is negative definite, and Indeed, we know $L_-$ contains no short or long roots since it is the coinvariant lattice for an involution of a smooth cubic \cite[Thm 1.1]{marquand2022cubic}.
-Hence by Theorem \ref{no markman so sympl}, $\iota$ is induced geometrically by a symplectic birational transformation $f\in \Bir(X)$ for some manifold $X$ of $OG10$ type.
-Further we see that such an involution necessarily acts by $-id$ on the discriminant group $A_{\OG}$; if $\iota$ acted trivially, then $(\OG)_-$ would be 2-elementary, a contradiction by Proposition \ref{properties of Lneg}.
-The classification of $(\OG)_+$ in both cases follows. \end{proof} It is worth stressing that the existence of such symplectic birational involutions of a manifold of $OG10$ type seems to be in direct contrast with $OG6$ type manifolds.
-For manifolds of $OG6$ type, symplectic automorphisms act trivially on the second cohomology, and further birational symplectic transformations of finite order act trivially on the corresponding discriminant group \cite{grossi2020finite}.
-We note however that there exists examples of symplectic birational involutions of manifolds of $K3^{[n]}$ type acting non-trivially on the discriminant, as described in \cite[\S 11]{MR3079308}.
+Finally, we prove existence of an $OG10$ manifold $X$ admitting such an involution.
+In both cases above, $\OG_-$ is negative definite.
+Since $\OG_-(-1)$ appears as an invariant lattice for an involution of a smooth cubic fourfold (Theorem \ref{marquandthm}), it follows that $\OG_-\cap \markman=\varnothing$ (Lemma \ref{lem: characterisation long roots}).
+Hence by Theorem \ref{thm: no markman so sympl}, the involution is induced geometrically by a symplectic birational transformation $f\in \Bir(X)$ for some manifold $X$ of $OG10$ type.
+Further we see that such an involution $\iota$ necessarily acts by $-\textnormal{id}$ on the discriminant group $A_{\OG}$; if $\iota$ acted trivially, then $\OG_-$ would be 2-elementary, a contradiction by Proposition \ref{properties of Lneg}.
+The determination of $\OG_+$ in both cases follows.